dinoshanr/Reddit/README.md

 For the approach we sat down and drew out the layout for our page.
 We discussed on how we were going to have the websites components slayed out.

-Unsolved problems can be written after
+Unsolved problems can be written after we complete the project

 For planning documentation take pictures of the notes and notebook